jamessam/flactomp3/README.md

-This is a python3 script to convert a directory of FLAC or WAV files to MP3.
-It can be extended to accept any audio format, should you choose to extend it.
+These are scripts for converting a directory of FLAC or WAV files to MP3.
+They can be extended to accept any audio format, should you choose to extend it.

-This script does not require any module beyond the standard library, though it does require FFMPEG to be installed.
-It automatically checks for FFMPEG on Macs, but assumes FFMPEG is installed and added to the system path on other OS's.
+The scripts require FFMPEG to be installed.
+The Python script automatically checks for FFMPEG on Macs, but assumes FFMPEG is installed and added to the system path on other OS's.
+The JavaScript and BASH do not currently check for FFMPEG.

-There is also a BASH version of this script, though it is not as robust.
+For Python, it can be called as simply ```python tomp3.py```.
+The JS and BASH scripts need to be called as ```node /path/to/hi/res/files /path/to/mp3s wav```.